ori-drs/oxford_spires_dataset/README.md

 This is a pre-release of the software.
 The codebase will be refactored in the near future.
 Please feel free to ask questions about the dataset and report bugs in the Github Issues.

 ## Download
 You can download the dataset from [HuggingFace](https://huggingface.co/datasets/ori-drs/oxford_spires_dataset/tree/main) with this script.
 Define which folder to download by changing the `example_pattern`.
-We have also defined a list of `core sequences` which you can find in the file.
+We have also defined a list of [core sequences](https://dynamic.robots.ox.ac.uk/datasets/oxford-spires/#core-sequences) which is can also be found in the file.
 ```bash
 python scripts/dataset_download.py
 ```